NLESC-JCER/cpp2wasm/INSTALL.md

 To run the commands in the README.md the following items are required

-1. Apache httpd server
+1. Apache httpd server 2.4
 1. Python libraries `pip install flask pybind11 celery connexion`
+1. Python devel with `sudo apt install python3-dev`
 1. Emscriptem

 # Generating code from Markdown